cognitedata/cognite-sdk-python/MIGRATION_GUIDE.md

 - `client.data_modeling.instances.aggregate` the parameters `instance_type` and `group_by` has swapped order.
 - The return type of `client.data_modeling.instances.aggregate` has changed from `InstanceAggregationResultList` to a more specific value `AggregatedNumberedValue | list[AggregatedNumberedValue] | InstanceAggregationResultList` depending on the `aggregates` and `group_by` parameters.
-- The `client.sequences.data.retrieve` method has changed signature:
+- The `client.sequences.data` methods `.retrieve` and `.insert`  method has changed signature:
-  The parameter `columns_external_id` is renamed `columns`.
+  The parameter `column_external_ids` is renamed `columns`.
+The old parameter `column_external_ids` is still there, but is deprecated.
+In addition, int the `.retrieve` method, the parameters `id` and `external_id` have been moved to the beginning of the signature.
 This is to better match the API and have a consistent overload implementation.
 - The `client.sequences.data.retrieve_latest` is renamed `client.sequences.data.retrieve_last_row`.

 ### Changed